woohoolabs/yin/README.md

 - `AbstractHydrator`: It can be used for both type of requests

 For the sake of brevity, we only introduce the usage of the latter class as it is simply the union of `AbstractCreateHydrator` and `AbstractUpdateHydrator`.
-Let's look at an example hydrator looks like:
+Let's have a look at an example hydrator:

 ```php
 class BookHydator extends AbstractHydrator